JonathanKehoe/Detection-Lab/README.md

 1. Create an Internal Network using VirtualBox and configure Sysmon, Splunk, Wireshark
 2. Create a Metasploit TCP reverse shell virus file named Resume.PDF.exe
 3. Initiate social engineering phishing attack with an email to HR Rep
-4. Use msfConsole to intitate reverse shell and take command of target device
+4. Use msfConsole to initiate reverse shell and take command of target device
+5. Move laterally through the device to obtain private files

-Part 2 - Blueteam response
+Part 2 - Blueteam Response
+1. Isolate end user device
-1. Analyze Wireshark packet capture and Splunk logs
+2. Analyze Wireshark packet capture and Splunk logs
-2. Quarantine and elimiante the virus
+3. Remove infected files
+4. Identify affected personal files
+5. Identify changes made
+6. Restore from backup
-3. Create a report for escalation and suggestions for further mitiation
+7. Create a report for escalation and suggestions for further mitigation